agileobjects/AgileObjects.Functions.Email/README.md

 ## Responses

-The function will respond with one of the following:
+Depending on configuration and posted data, the function will respond with one of the following:

 | Status | Reason |
 |--------|--------|